-Alex de Waal is the Executive Director of the World Peace Foundation.
+Alex de Waal is the Executive Director of the World Peace Foundation at The Fletcher School of Law and Diplomacy and Professorial Fellow at the London School of Economics.
 Considered one of the foremost experts on Sudan and the Horn of Africa, his scholarly work and practice has also probed humanitarian crisis and response, human rights, HIV/AIDS and governance in Africa, and conflict and peace-building.
-His latest book is The Real Politics of the Horn of Africa (Polity Press, 2015).
+His latest book is New Pandemics, Old Politics: Two Hundred Years of War on Disease and its Alternatives.
+He is also he author of Mass Starvation: The History and Future of Famine and The Real Politics of the Horn of Africa (Polity Press, 2015) Click for a full list of his publications.
 Following a fellowship with the Global Equity Initiative at Harvard (2004-06), he worked with the Social Science Research Council as Director of the program on HIV/AIDS and Social Transformation, and led projects on conflict and humanitarian crises in Africa (2006-09).
 During 2005-06, de Waal was seconded to the African Union mediation team for Darfur and from 2009-11 served as senior adviser to the African Union High-Level Implementation Panel for Sudan.
 He was on the list of Foreign Policy’s 100 most influential public intellectuals in 2008 and Atlantic Monthly’s 27 “brave thinkers” in 2009.

 Prof. Alex de Waal regularly teaches a course on Conflict in Africa at the Fletcher School, Tufts University.
 During this course, students should gain a deeper understanding of the nature of contemporary violent conflict in Africa.
 Students will be expected to master the key theoretical approaches to violence in Africa, and to become familiar with a number of important case studies.
 The focus is on the origins and nature of violence, rather than policy responses and solutions.
 The course is inter-disciplinary and involves readings in political science, international relations, and social anthropology, while also touching on economics, environmental studies, and history.

 Lisa Avery is Associate Director of the World Peace Foundation.
-Lisa was previously employed as Administrative Specialist, Purchaser and Executive Assistant at Good Earth Teas in Santa Cruz, California, and graduated from Framingham State University as a Liberal Arts major.
-She is currently enrolled at Northeastern University where she is pursuing a Master’s Degree in Nonprofit Management.
+Lisa was previously employed as Administrative Specialist, Purchaser and Executive Assistant at Good Earth Teas in Santa Cruz, California.
+She graduated from Framingham State University as a Liberal Arts major and has a Master’s Degree in Nonprofit Management from Northeastern University.
+Lisa is serves on the Board of the Medford Farmers Market, Medford, MA.

 Our Research Assistants contribute to the existing research projects of the World Peace Foundation, as well as assist with the planning and conduct of our seminar series and other events.
 Research Assistants are current graduate students at the Fletcher School of Law and Diplomacy and their work can be tailored to their own research interests and background.
 Please contact us if you are interested in learning more about these opportunities.